miguel2488/IA-Project-Colab-repo/README.md

  1. You should concatenate horizontally c and v images for the same sample, you will get a new image having c and v horizontally stacked.
 Here is how to do it: https://kanoki.org/2017/07/12/merge-images-with-python/ .

  2. You can manage with a simple model Convolution1D having 32 filters with filter kernel equal to the image width , stride 1.
 Add the dense output image afterwards.
 This means you will feed all image data as a full 1D vector for each pixel (not 2D as in course).

+#### Progress till now 06/09/18

+Hi Daniel i have been working hard today on this thing, and i have more good news, i have fixed (at least, partially) the issue with the text files.
+The last time we talked it seemed pretty messy, now it has the aspect that it should.
+But i'm still not 100% sure that the labels are ok in the text files.
+If you take a look at the train file you'll see that it's only labeling 2 of the 11 classes, that doens't seem right to me.

+I've added my personal work notebook here so you can track what i've done by now, we are very very close to achieving this task.
+The main problem now relay under the do_training function, which is throwing a shape error, as i'll go to sleep now (2:22 a.m. here) i'll leave you have a glance at what i've done.
+I hope you can figure out what's wrong and hopefully when i wake up tomorrow we can have a working model. :D Good luck my friend.
+Don't forget to post any progress you make once you've finished ;)